-In order for these trips to be successful, I need to work on eating enough to fully replenish my body.
+In order for my backpacking trips to be successful, I need to work on eating enough to fully replenish my body.
 At home, I don’t have any problem eating enough, but when I’ve been exerting a lot, especially during prime alpine backpacking season when it’s hot and my energy is easily depleted, I have a hard time wanting to eat.
 And I’m a picky eater, so that makes it even harder!
 I need food that I’ll want to eat every day, so I make a lot of my own breakfasts, dinners and snacks.

 - recipe: almond berry instant oatmeal